 The only known photograph of part of the original foundation stone of St Norbert College.
+The Founding Fathers in 1960, shortly after arriving in York: Fr John Reynolds, Fr Peter O'Reilly and Fr Stephen Cooney.

 Drainage work on the College oval in 1977.